 How to Make Money off the Carry Trade as a Retail Trader

 Carry trades have been a factor in many of the major trends which have shaped the forex market in our time, and will continue to play a role in the future.
-Likely some of your best days and months as a trader will come from the opportunities presented when a carry trade unwinds.
+Likely some of your best days and months as traders will come from the opportunities presented when a carry trade unwinds.
 Not understanding what’s occurring, and/or fighting it, could mean you have some of your worst trading days or months.
 This type of unwinding doesn’t happen often, yet when it does, you want to capitalize on it and not be frozen on the sidelines.

 For day traders and swing traders, taking advantage of this phenomenon is quite simple, both on the way up and the way down.

 Retail forex trading accounts generally give/take from the traders the difference between the prevailing interest rate of the currency pairs they’re holding.
-This was discussed in “Forex Daily Rollover” in the Forex Intro article.
+This was discussed in the “Forex Daily Rollover” section in the Forex Intro article.

 Since banks/markets are closed on Saturday and Sunday, the interest for these days is made up on Wednesday.
 Positions held on Wednesday at 5 PM EST are subject to the extra days of interest credits or debits (three days total).

 Taking part in the carry trade doesn’t need to be a long-term commitment.
-Rather, commence with regular day or swing trading activities, and by taking a long position in a high yielding currency relative to a low yielding currency you can capture mini-trends and collect interest.
+Rather, commence with regular day or swing trading activities, and by taking a long position in a high-yielding currency relative to a low-yielding currency you can capture mini-trends and collect interest.

 DON’T ONLY TAKE A TRADE TO MAKE INTEREST.
 Only take valid trade triggers based on a sound strategy.
 If you can take trades in a pair that’s trending, and collect interest as well, that’s a bonus you should capitalize on.

 Leverage in the retail market is often 20 to 100 times the capital in the account.
-If you can capture a 1% return from interest a year and you’re leveraged at 50:1, effectively you’ll make a 50% yearly return.
+If you can capture a 1% return from interest a year and you’re leveraged at 20:1, effectively you’ll make a 20% yearly return.
 Combine this with being aware of the major trends in these pairs and you can create a very profitable strategy.

 At no point do you want to try to capture the interest rate differential but lose on capital gains.
 Your ultimate goal is always to be on the right side of the actual trade and trend.
 The interest is only a “sweetener” for a trade, not the reason for it.
 Price moves typically dwarf returns made on interest.